 Cortez, CO | 42,500 SF facility that contains four courtrooms, a probation department, and a Clerk of the Courts division.

-The design concept takes its clues from Mesa Verde and the surrounding agrarian context.
-A Kiva element near the main public entry defines the entry plaza and functions as a public community room when not in use as a jury assembly room.
+The design concept is inspired by Mesa Verde and the surrounding agrarian context.
+Having a kiva element near the main public entry helps define the entry plaza and functions as a public community room when not in use as a jury assembly room.

-Symmetrically configured courtrooms speak to the importance of justice and order
+Symmetrically configured courtrooms help convey the importance of justice and order.

 Rusted metal, stucco, and steel reinforce the utilitarian, agrarian aesthetic prevalent in the surrounding rural context.
 This project was completed in association with Humphries Poli Architects.